 Some directives make use of a first word.
 The first word of a directive begins with the beginning of the directive content and is terminated by a space or the end of line.
 The remaining directive content is the directive content following the first word with any leading spaces stripped.

-This specification recognizes four directive names: ducktype/1.0, define, encoding, include, and namespace.
+This specification recognizes five directive names: ducktype/1.0, define, encoding, include, and namespace.
 Extensions may recognize additional directives.
-To avoid conflicts, extension directive names should start with the extension prefix followed by a colon character (U+003A).
+To avoid conflicts, start extension directive names with the extension prefix and follow them with a colon character (U+003A).

 The ducktype/1.0 Directive